yabwe/medium-editor/bower_components/medium-editor/README.md

 Why is this interesting and why should you use this event instead of just attaching to the `input` event on the contenteditable element?

 So for most modern browsers (Chrome, Firefox, Safari, etc.), the `input` event works just fine.
-Infact, `editableInput` is just a proxy for the `input` event in those browsers.
+In fact, `editableInput` is just a proxy for the `input` event in those browsers.
 However, the `input` event [is not supported for contenteditable elements in IE 9-11](https://connect.microsoft.com/IE/feedback/details/794285/ie10-11-input-event-does-not-fire-on-div-with-contenteditable-set) and is _mostly_ supported in Microsoft Edge, but not fully.

 So, to properly support the `editableInput` event in Internet Explorer and Microsoft Edge, MediumEditor uses a combination of the `selectionchange` and `keypress` events, as well as monitoring calls to `document.execCommand`.